 \subsection{Implementation details}

-The initial learning rate was set to $1e^{-3}$ when optimizing from scratch and $1e^{-4}$ when initialized from a pre-trained checkpoint, using the Adam optimizer.
-The learning rate is halved if the best validation loss (BVL) does not improve within six consecutive epochs, and the training stops if the BVL does not improve within ten consecutive epochs.
-The maximum number of training epochs is set to 100.
-We set $\theta$ to a relatively large value 0.7 to make sure $\mathbf{e}^r_a$ is replaced only when $\mathbf{e}^r_c$ is accurate enough.
+The initial learning rate was set to $1e{-3}$ when optimizing from scratch and $1e^{-4}$ when initialized from a pre-trained checkpoint, using the Adam optimizer.
+The learning rate was halved if the best validation loss (BVL) did not improve within six consecutive epochs, and the training stopped if the BVL did not improve within ten consecutive epochs.
+The maximum number of training epochs was set to 100.
+We set $\theta$ to a relatively large value 0.7 to make sure $\mathbf{e}^r_a$ was replaced only when $\mathbf{e}^r_c$ was accurate enough.
 For online inference, we set $L_\text{init}$, $L_\text{win}$ and $L_\text{shift}$ to 1s, 2.7s and 0.2s, respectively, according to \cite{pan2024neuroheed}.
-The hyperparameters $\alpha$, $\beta$, $\gamma$, and $\lambda$ are set to 0.3, 0.7, 0.05, and 0.1, respectively.
+The hyperparameters $\alpha$, $\beta$, $\gamma$, and $\lambda$ were set to 0.3, 0.7, 0.05, and 0.1, respectively.

-The SI-SNR loss is scale-invariant, meaning the energy of the estimated speech may vary across different window steps.
-To ensure consistent energy levels in the estimated speech, we apply the NeuroHeed normalization strategy \cite{pan2024neuroheed} in inference.
+The SI-SNR loss is scale-invariant, meaning the energy of the estimated speech varies across different window steps.
+To ensure consistent energy levels in the speech, we applied the NeuroHeed normalization strategy \cite{pan2024neuroheed} during inference.